 The key is to select a measurement that’s easily divisible by the number of spaces you want.
 For example, if you want to cut a sheet of plywood into six sections, use the 60-in. mark on your tape measure.
 Measure at a 90 degree angle from one side to each mark to get the real numbers to transfer them wherever you need them.

 An easy way to test whether your table saw is set to 45 degrees is to cut off a short length of your trim, then hold it to a square.
 A gap means your angle is off.
 Here’s some table saw tips and tricks.

 Set the Blade Depth Before Cutting

 Determine the blade depth by unplugging the saw and holding it alongside your board with the blade guard retracted.
-Then loosen the depth-adjusting lever or knob and pivot the saw's base until the blade extends about 1/4 to 1/2 in. below the board.
-Tighten the lever or knob and you're ready to saw.
+Then loosen the depth-adjusting lever or knob and pivot the saw’s base until the blade extends about 1/4-in. to 1/2-in. below the board.
+Tighten the lever or knob and you’re ready to saw.

 Easy Framing Formula

 You don’t need a math degree to estimate framing materials for walls.
 Here’s a formula that works every time, no matter how many doors, windows or corners your walls have:

 - One stud per linear foot of wall;

 - Five linear feet of plate material (bottoms, tops and ties) per linear foot of wall.